Skip to main content

 Reassigning tasks .jpg

-Use case 2: Generic resources serve as physical assets.
+Use case 2: Generic resources serve as a physical asset.

 Generic resources can not be counted in the Workload or Holiday scheme.